BlueMap-Minecraft/BlueMapWiki/community/CaveRendering.md

 By changing `cave-detection-uses-block-light` to `true`, caves will also need to be void of any block caused light.
 This for example means that a torched up cave will be rendered.
+The downside of this is that it will also render caves that are lit by just lava or glow lichen, which is usually unwanted.

 ### Remove caves